CptSasquatch/credit-risk-classification/README.md

 The machine learning process used in this analysis includes the following steps:

 1. Preprocessing the data
-2. Splitting the data into training and testing sets
+2. Splitting the data into training and testing sets using the `train_test_split` method
 3. Using the `LogisticRegression` algorithm to create a logistic regression classifier
-4. Using the `RandomForestClassifier` algorithm to create a random forest classifier
+4. Using the `RandomOverSampler` module to resample the training data
 5. Evaluating the performance of the machine learning models

 ## Results